 - What I am missing in Google Classroom

 1. What I like about Google Classroom

 The layout is simple, very intuitive, and automated windows pop up to inform you what you can do next, or how to improve your classroom.
-It didn’t take much time to get to know the different buttons and create a first assignment.
+It didn’t take much time to get to know the different buttons and create the first assignment.
 Students can easily access Google Classroom with a generated class code.
-That made it super easy for them to join in class or at home.
-The message board shows everyone right away what’s new, what has been posted and what the assignments are, and the integrated Google calendar gives students and teachers a good overview.
+That made it super easy for them to join a class or at home.
+The message board shows everyone right away what’s new, what has been posted, and what the assignments are, and the integrated Google calendar gives students and teachers a good overview.

 Video chats or messaging are not available directly in Google Classroom, but with Google Meet, that’s easily possible.
 So you can connect with students outside of face-to-face interactions and answer questions.